harpagophytum/BTT-SKR-1.3/README.md

 Debuguing session :

-	- board with nothing. (no drivers, no endstop, no jumper - NOTHING_²)=> the board is placed on an insulating surface and we discharge ourselves electrically.=> Check the position of the power supply jumper.
+	- Board with nothing. (no drivers, no endstop, no jumper - NOTHING_²)
+	- The board is placed on an insulating surface and we discharge ourselves electrically.
+	- Check the position of the power supply jumper.

 		-------------
 		IMPORTANT_² :